Showing posts with label Bishop Remi De Roo. Show all posts

 The notion that c 603 was created to deal with abuses only makes sense if, 1) there was a universal norm (canon) that defined the normative eremitical life, and 2) the Church was being plagued in some way by numerous canonical hermits or people calling themselves hermits and living in disedifying or destructive ways --- for instance, by preaching heresy or somehow seducing people away from the faith or their ordinary obligations.

 It is important to ask oneself some basic questions: Without such a norm or canon, who says what is an abuse?
 Who says what is essential?
 Who defines what is healthy or witnesses to the values the Church sees as critical for such a way of life?
 And of course, if there is no official hermit vocation, why would the Church care if some relatively rare "weirdos" lived such an eccentric life so long as their begging, toll management, forestry, wandering, and other activities did not detract from the life of the Church?
 Yes, some bishops established norms in their own dioceses for local anchorites and hermits, but there was never a canon in universal law before c 603.
 There was no norm, no defined lifestyle, no set of defining elements, and no paradigm people needed to embrace if they were to be considered an authentic hermit.
-And there certainly was none that established someone in the consecrated state of life as a hermit.
+And there certainly were none that established someone in the consecrated state of life as a solitary hermit.

 Paul's insight on the fact that before the law there was no sin holds here too.

 Before there is a normative canon defining hermit life, there can be no abuses of hermit life.
 There are just a huge variety of ways of living as an individual, only some of which the Church might consider eremitical if she felt there was a reason to do so.
 Moreover, one does not consecrate someone who is not living their life well in order to correct the way they are living.
 That is simply nonsense.
 It's a little like taking heretics and making them Papal theologians in order to correct their theology.
 Not a very well thought-out solution!
 The canonist who is reported to have said c 603 originated to deal with abuses seems to have been under the impression that the 1917 Code of Canon Law provided for hermits.
-Had that been true his explanation might have made sense, but since there was no mention of hermits in the 1917 Code, it does not do so.
+Had that been true, his explanation might have made sense, but since there was no mention of hermits in the 1917 Code, it does not do so.
 Can canonical standing provide a way to deal with hermits not living their commitments (once there are such things)?
-Yes, of course and c 603 does that, but that was not primarily why it was promulgated, nor does it include any mention of sanctions itself.
+Yes, of course, and c 603 does that by allowing for the hermit's supervision, but that was not primarily why it was promulgated, nor does it include any mention of sanctions itself.

 31 August 2023